 Insider tip: There’s no food at Spilt Milk, save for a nostalgic snack rack lined with popcorn and chips.

 Must-order: The signature drink here is the Breezy, a refreshing, slushie-style libation made with yerba mate, falernum, soda, lime and your choice of spirit.
-It’s all served in a colorful plastic cup.
+It’s served in a colorful plastic cup.

 Insider tip: Don’t overlook the cafe items during the day, including some of the best croissants around, with flavors like guava and a Cubano-inspired ham and cheese.